-The decorative systems and products we manufacture that require CE Marking have it.
-A badge that legitimises that we make and sell what we claim to make and sell.
-A seal without which we would not be able to market our products with full guarantees within the European territory.
+The decorative systems and products that we manufacture and that require the CE Marking, have it.
+A badge that legitimizes that we do and sell what we assert we do and sell.
+A seal without which we could not market our products with full guarantees within the European territory.

-What is CE Marking and what is it for?
+What is CE Marking and what is it used for

-The CE Marking is a symbol that certifies that the product marketed, or to be marketed in the future, has passed an exhaustive evaluation procedure and that it satisfies a series of requirements regarding manufacture, design, safety and health set out in a safety regulation established by the European Union.
+The CE Marking is a symbol that certifies that the marketed product, or that is going to be marketed in the future, has passed a thorough evaluation procedure and meets a series of requirements around manufacturing, design, safety and health included in a safety regulation imposed by the European Union.

-These conditions are set by the European Union for certain products in the construction sector, but not all of them, and without complying with them, their distribution is totally illegal.
-For this reason, it is essential to obtain the CE Marking before these products are marketed and put into service.
-Not all companies comply with these regulations, but Topciment® systems do.
-This is the best guarantee for customers that we only develop and sell products of the highest performance that meet the criteria stipulated by the EU.
-A seal that is complemented by the ISO 9001:2015 certificate, because one cannot be given without the other, which is why we can proudly say that we hold both.
+Some conditions that the European Union sets for certain products in the construction field, not all, and without compliance with them, the distribution of these is totally illicit.
+Therefore, obtaining the CE Marking is essential before the commercialization and commissioning of these products.
+A regulation that not all companies satisfy and that, the Topciment® systems do.
+This is the best guarantee for customers that we only develop and sell products of the highest performance and that meet the criteria stipulated by the EU.
+A seal that is complemented by the ISO 9001:2015 certificate, because one cannot be given without the other and, therefore, we can proudly say that we hold both.

-A label that must be visible to the recipient of the product or customer at all times.
-It must be present on the product or on a label attached to it; sometimes it can also be on the packaging itself or on the accompanying documents.
-In terms of the information to be revealed by the CE marking, beyond data on the manufacturer and the product itself, there is the reference number of the DdP, the ENh or the DEE that has been applied.
+A distinctive that must be visible to the product recipient or customer at all times.
+It must be present on the product or on a label attached to it; sometimes it can also be on the package itself or in the documents that accompany it.
+As for the information that the CE Marking must reveal, beyond data about the manufacturer and the product itself, there is the reference number of the DdP, the ENh or the DEE that has been applied.

-Not all products are obliged to meet the demands of the European Union and obtain CE marking, only those that are affected in one way or another by a specific regulation or directive.
-The responsibility for checking whether or not the product in question has to adhere to the CE Marking or not falls exclusively on the manufacturer.
-In this respect, we at Topciment® are fully aware of this competence and assume and exercise it as such.
+Not all products are obliged to meet the demands of the European Union and obtain the CE Marking, only those that are affected in one way or another by a specific regulation or directive.
+The responsibility to check whether the product in question has to adhere to the CE Marking or not falls exclusively on the manufacturer.
+In this regard, at Topciment® we are fully aware of this competence and we assume and exercise it as such.

-It is important to note that, in the hypothetical case of a product consisting of several components or individual parts that have their own CE marking, an overall CE marking is not automatically acquired.
-For this, it will be necessary to go through the relevant evaluation process by the manufacturer or laboratory that is so accredited and can corroborate that the product complies with European safety regulations.
-An analysis that will be much quicker when using products that have previously passed this examination.
+It is important to note that, in the hypothetical case of a product made up of several components or individual pieces that have their own CE Marking, a global CE Marking is not automatically acquired.
+For this, it will be necessary to go through the relevant evaluation process by the manufacturer or laboratory that is accredited and can corroborate that the product complies with European safety regulations.
+An analysis that will be much faster when dealing with products that have previously passed this examination.

-How to obtain CE Marking: procedure to follow
+How to obtain the CE Marking: procedure to follow

-This company, which is competent to do so because it has been stipulated by the European Commission, carries out all the relevant tests and checks.
-Afterwards, another equally competent organisation, authorised by the European institutions, certifies whether or not the requirements for obtaining the CE marking have been met.
+Said company, which is competent to do so as stipulated by the European Commission, carries out all relevant tests and checks.
+Afterwards, another equally competent body authorized by European institutions, certifies whether the requirements for obtaining the CE Marking are met or not.

-Types of CE Marking in the construction sector
+Types of CE Marking in the field of construction

-Since 1 July 2013, it has been compulsory for manufacturers and importers to apply the CE marking to products in the construction sector that are covered by any of the following standards: either by a harmonised standard (ENH) drawn up by the European Committee for Standardisation (CEN) or by a European Technical Assessment (ETA) carried out by the bodies authorised to carry out this task.
+Since July 1, 2013, it was stipulated the obligation, by manufacturers and importers, to apply the CE Marking on products in the construction sector that were covered by any of the following standards: either by a harmonized standard (ENH) prepared by the European Committee for Standardization (CEN) or have a European Technical Assessment (ETA) in charge of the bodies authorized for this task.

-This is mandatory under the Construction Products Regulation (CPR) No. 305/2011.
-A regulation that aims to remove any technical barriers to the marketing of construction products by ensuring that publicly available information on the performance of construction products is fully practicable.
+A requirement set out in the Construction Products Regulation (CPR) No. 305/2011.
+A regulation whose purpose is to eliminate any technical obstacle to the marketing of construction products, ensuring that the available and public information about their performance is entirely viable.

 1. Declaration of Performance (DoP)

-The Declaration of Performance is a document in which the manufacturer of the construction product in question assures, thus assuming responsibility, that the declared performance of the product is true.
-A document that grants transparency and that is essential to be able to place the product on the market, since the CE marking can only be affixed to those products for which such a declaration of performance has been issued in accordance with articles 4 and 6 of the Construction Regulation No. 305/2011.
-In other words, if the DoP is not packaged, the CE marking cannot be affixed.
+The Declaration of Performance is a document in which the manufacturer of the construction product in question assures, thus assuming their responsibility, that the declared performances about the product are truthful.
+A document that provides transparency and is essential to be able to introduce the product into the market, since the CE Marking can only be affixed on those products on which such a declaration of performance has been issued in accordance with articles 4 and 6 of the Construction Regulation No. 305/2011.
+That is, if the DoP is not presented, the CE marking cannot be affixed.

-It is important to note that there are some exceptions to compliance with the DoP and CE marking:
+It is important to note that there are some exceptions to the compliance with the DdP and the CE Marking:

-When it is a single product, not manufactured in series, for a specific work and is subject to national standards and laws.
+When it comes to a unique product, not mass-produced, for a specific project and is subject to national laws and regulations.

-When the product has been manufactured on the same site where it is to be applied.
+When the product has been manufactured at the same location where it is going to be applied.

-When the construction product does not require an industrial process to be manufactured and therefore does not endanger heritage conservation.
+When the construction product does not require an industrial procedure to be manufactured and, therefore, does not risk the conservation of heritage.

 2. European Technical Assessment (ETA)

 On the other hand, there is the European Technical Assessment (ETA).
 A document that informs about the performance of a construction product, linked to its main characteristics.
-The ETA can be issued in either of two cases: if the product is not, or at least not fully, covered by a harmonised standard at European level (ENh); and when the evaluation mechanisms and criteria are already reflected in the European Assessment Document (EAD).
+The ETA can be issued in either of these two cases: if the product is not, or at least not entirely, covered by a harmonized standard at the European level (ENh); and when the evaluation mechanisms and criteria are already reflected in the European Assessment Document (EAD).